-- Phase 1 of the Unitex factory (36,000 tons/year) has been put into trial operation to optimize production capacity.
-The factory will be put into commercial operation when all the requisite conditions are met. - Increasing the capacity of solar energy projects for 2 factories in Trang Bang and Cu Chi by signing a DPPA contract with a strategic partner. - Promoting and selling Recycled yarn products and improving product quality. - The target proportion of recycled yarn in 2025 is 60.8% of the total revenue from all three factories: Trang Bang, Cu Chi, and Unitex. - Pushing for research and development of new products with outstanding features such as recycled plus yarn, quick-dry (hygroscopic), CD yarn, soft package, AAA products, FDY 08 Mountain Flat Yarn. - Developing new colors of dope-dyed yarn, environmentally friendly products. - Thoroughly complying with production standards of REACH 168, OEKO-TEX 100, GRS, and standards of brands to protect the health of consumers. - Diversifying more customer portfolios to reduce the risk of having to depend on a few customers.
+- ✓ Phase 1 of the Unitex factory (36,000 tons/year) has been put into trial operation to optimize production capacity.
+Official operation is expected in Q2 2025. - ✓ Increasing the capacity of solar energy projects for 2 factories in Trang Bang and Cu Chi by signing a DPPA contract with a strategic partner. - ✓ Promoting and selling Recycled yarn products and improving product quality. - ✓ The target proportion of recycled yarn in 2025 is 60.8% of the total revenue from all three factories: Trang Bang, Cu Chi, and Unitex. - ✓ Pushing for research and development of new products with outstanding features such as recycled plus yarn, quick-dry (hygroscopic), CD yarn, soft package, AAA products, FDY 08 Mountain Flat Yarn. - ✓ Developing new colors of dope-dyed yarn, environmentally friendly products. - ✓ Thoroughly complying with production standards of REACH 168, OEKO-TEX 100, GRS, and standards of brands to protect the health of consumers. - ✓ Diversifying more customer portfolios to reduce the risk of having to depend on a few customers.

-Evaluate the results of implementing the sustainable development strategy.
+11.2 Evaluate the results of implementing the sustainable development strategy.